The following is information regarding your rights and responsibilities regarding filing a Title IX Complaint.

 Mail Box 1200, Room 1545

 San Francisco, CA 94102

-To file a UCP or complaint under our Title IX/ Harassment/ Intimidation/ Discrimination/ Bullying policy directly with the Charter School, please follow procedures set forth in those policies.
+To file a UCP or complaint under our Title IX, Harassment, Intimidation, Discrimination, and Bullying Policy directly with MLA, please follow procedures set forth in those policies.